canh25xp/GraduationThesis/OUTLINES.md

 In addition to unit tests, regression testing is performed to ensure that changes to the codebase do not introduce unintended side effects.
 The regression tests use the GECToR-Roberta model to generate predictions for all test files and verify that there are no changes in the output.
-This is particularly important for maintaining the consistency of the system, especially when updates or modifications are made to the models or the backend logic.
+This is particularly important for maintaining the consistency of the system, especially when updates or modifications are made to the models or the back-end logic.
 The regression tests help ensure that the system's performance remains stable over time and that any new changes do not degrade the quality of the corrections.

 To further streamline the testing process, both the unit tests and regression tests are automated using GitHub Actions in multiple Python environments (3.8, 3.9, and 3.10) to ensure compatibility across different versions.
 The tests are triggered automatically whenever code is pushed to the main branch, ensuring continuous integration and preventing faulty code from being merged.

-Finally, manual API testing is conducted using curl to interact with the backend API directly, further confirming the proper functioning of the web service.
+Finally, manual API testing is conducted using curl to interact with the back-end API directly, further confirming the proper functioning of the web service.

 Test Cases: